dansmyers/AI/2-A*_and_Backtracking/README.md

-# Sprint 2: A* and Backtracking Searches
+# Sprint 2: A*, Constraint Satisfaction, and Backtracking

 ## Overview